guxizhi/SpanGNN/README.md

 QUEEN is a quick incremtnal memory-efficent graph augmentation framework with lower augmentation complexity and peak GPU memory usage.

-## To prepare the environment for running QUEEN
+## To prepare the environment for running QUEEN.

 ```bash
 pip install -r requirements.txt